vefunder/protocol-research-review/articles/Metronome/metronome_report.md

 ## Relation to Curve

-In January 2023, Metronome submitted a proposal to the Curve governance forum suggesting the inclusion of liquidity pools msUSD/FraxBP and msETH/ETH into the Gauge Controller.
-The proposed gauge received approval from the community.
+In January 2023, Metronome submitted a [proposal](https://gov.curve.fi/t/proposal-to-add-msusd-fraxbp-mseth-eth-to-the-gauge-controller/8608) to the Curve governance forum requesting to add gauges for the [msUSD/FraxBP](https://curve.fi/#/ethereum/pools/factory-v2-251/deposit) and [msETH/ETH](https://curve.fi/#/ethereum/pools/factory-v2-252/deposit) pools.
+The proposed gauges received approval from the community [here](https://dao.curve.fi/vote/ownership/255) and [here](https://dao.curve.fi/vote/ownership/256).
 Ascertaining the potential risks to Curve's liquidity providers from assets in Curve pools is an essential objective of the LlamaRisk Team.
 In pursuit of this objective, the LlamaRisk Team has been conducting research on the Metronome protocol.

 ## Introduction to Metronome